 The state’s only keno game is a ten-spot mini-keno machine with overall odds of 1 in 6.3, or about a 16% chance of winning.

 Line games are the state’s answer to slot machines, the closest thing to slot action you’ll find in South Dakota outside of Deadwood.
-These come in as many varieties as you can imagine, similar to the slots they’re based on.
-The odds vary a lot here depending on the game’s rules, pay table, and denomination.
+These come in as wide varieties as you can imagine, similar to the slots they’re based on.
+The odds vary greatly here depending on the game’s rules, pay table, and denomination.
 No game offers odds better than 1 in 1.22 or longer than 1 in 16.94.

 Poker Games are South Dakota’s version of video poker, and again there are dozens of variants available in a wide variety of odds.
 The best of these, in terms of odds, is Bonus Poker, which gives players overall odds of 1 in 2.18.
 That’s a (theoretical) win about 46% of the time.
 The worst-odds version of video poker in South Dakota is Dakota Double Up, with theoretical odds of winning of 1 in 8.07, or only about 12.4% of the time.